Nonradial oscillations of stratified neutron stars with solid crusts: Mode characterization and tidal resonances in coalescing binaries: Characteristics of low-frequency modes

 The $i$-modes were first studied in geophysics where they are known as Scholte waves at the interfaces between elastic and fluid media~\cite{scholte1942stoneley}, and have since been investigated in the context of NSs (e.g., Refs.~\cite{McDermott:1988ApJ,Tsang:2011ad,Tsang:2013mca,Yoshida:2002vd,Kruger:2024fxn,Sotani:2023ypt,Passamonti:2020fur,Zhu:2022pja}).
 The basic picture of the crust-core interfacial mode is a surface wave propagating along the core-crust interface.
 As a pressure perturbation travels across the crust-core boundary, it compresses the crust, leading to a pronounced radial displacement at the interface.
 This interficial mode of oscillation is eliminated by buoyancy when NS stratification is taken into account.} Nevertheless, its characteristics manifest in the overtones of $g$-modes as will be further demonstrated later.
 Therefore, all results we present about the $i$-modes are obtained by setting the buoyancy to zero, in other words, using $\Gamma = \Gamma_0$.

-We show the $i$-mode's eigenfunctions in the bottom panel of \cref{fig:i_mode_eigen} for the canonical model.
+We depict $i$-mode's eigenfunctions in the bottom panel of \cref{fig:i_mode_eigen} for the canonical model.
 The radial displacement $\xi^{r}$ decays into both the core and the crust, as has a characteristic kink-like structure at the core-crust interface.
 The tangential displacement $\xi^{\theta}$ is significantly excited in the crust but is highly suppressed in the core due to the abrupt change in shear modulus, resulting in a discontinuity at the interface.
 Since the stress is related to the spatial derivative of displacements, the large displacement gradient at the the base of the crust can induce large shear stresses there.
-Some literature (e.g.,~Refs.~\cite{Tsang:2011ad,Pan:2020tht}) thus suggests that the resonantly excited $i$-mode can potentially yield the crust breaking if amplitude.
+Some literature (e.g.,~Refs.~\cite{Tsang:2011ad,Pan:2020tht}) thus suggests that the resonantly excited $i$-mode can potentially yield the crust breaking if \reply{the amplitude is large enough}.

 We also present the $i$-mode frequency as a function of mass in the upper panel of \cref{fig:i_mode_eigen}.
 The frequency decreases with increasing mass, primarily due to crust thickening.
 For NSs with $M \gtrsim 1.0\,M_{\odot}$, the $i$-mode frequency remains below approximately 40\,Hz.
 These frequencies are of the same order of magnitude as those reported in Refs.~\cite{Zhu:2022pja,Kruger:2024fxn,Sotani:2023ypt}, but are in tension with Refs.~\cite{Neill:2020szr,Neill:2022psd}, which report $i$-mode frequencies in the range of 100--200$\,\rm Hz$ for a broad set of nuclear parameters.
 The inconsistencies may arise from the EOS prescriptions or the Newtonian calculations used in these latter works.
 Understanding this inconsistency is left for future.
 A difference of an order of magnitude in these mode frequencies would significantly impact the resonance onset during binary inspirals, and would thus render very different observational implications.
 Should an observation be made, the difference could also result in biased Bayesian inferences about the underlying nuclear parameters, which determine the onset density of the crust-core transition that the $i$-mode frequency is sensitive to.
 Therefore, this discrepancy warrants further investigation.
 A systematic study of the $i$-mode frequency band across a broad range of EOSs will be carried out elsewhere.